theroyalwhee0/ident/README.md

 ## Documentation
 The identGenerator function creates a iterable sequence of tokens.
-The verify*Factory functions verify a given token's structure and check the partial HMAC values.
+The validation*Factory functions validates a given token's structure and check the partial HMAC values.

 ## Usage